-If you like guidelines like these that take some of the guesswork out of your content marketing, we created a small but super useful resource available soon to help you click Publish with confidence.
+If you like guidelines like these that take some of the guesswork out of your content marketing, we also have a blog post checklist to help you click Publish with confidence.

 It’s a framework that lets you check off the most important elements of good content, so you know you’re producing your best work.

 And don’t forget to also grab our free ebook about blogging that works …